rails/rails/guides/source/testing.md

 ### Maintaining the Test Database Schema

-In order to run your tests, your test database will need to have the current structure.
+In order to run your tests, your test database needs the current schema.
 The test helper checks whether your test database has any pending migrations.
 It will try to load your `db/schema.rb` or `db/structure.sql` into the test database.
 If migrations are still pending, an error will be raised.
 Usually this indicates that your schema is not fully migrated.
-Running the migrations against the development database (`bin/rails db:migrate`) will bring the schema up to date.
+Running the migrations against the development database (using `bin/rails db:migrate`) will bring the schema up to date.

 NOTE: If there were modifications to existing migrations, the test database